 In the Mullins Bay, a complex located near the Mullins Beach, St. Peter that features 26 elegantly furnished townhouses and villas, prices range from US$1.1 million to US$1.5 million.

 In St. James, four-bedroom villas are priced from US$2.5 million to US$3 million.
 Villas On The Beach, a luxury beachfront development located in Holetown, St. James, consists of 18 one, two and three-bedroom apartments and four-bedroom penthouses.
-A three-bedroom apartment is priced at US$1.75 million.
-In the Merlin Bay, located in the exclusive area of The Garden, St. James, three-bedroom Mediterranean-styled villas are priced from US$1,095,000 to US$1,590,000.
+Three-bedroom apartments are priced starting at US$1.8 million.
+In the Merlin Bay, located in the exclusive area of The Garden, St. James, three-bedroom Mediterranean-styled villas are priced from US$1.3 million to US$1.6 million.

-There were a total of 470 beachfront condo units in the West Coast in 2016, according to Terra Caribbean.
-Of which, 158 units are still available in the market.
+There were a total of 480 beachfront condo units in the West Coast by end-2018, according to Terra Caribbean.
+Of which, 150 units are still available in the market.

 Developments on the South Coast